rapidsai/cuml/CONTRIBUTING.md

   of files are up-to-date and in the correct format.
 - `codespell`: Checks for spelling mistakes

+### Clang-tidy

+In order to maintain high-quality code, cuML uses not only pre-commit hooks featuring various formatters and linters but also the clang-tidy tool.
+Clang-tidy is designed to detect potential issues within the C and C++ code.
+It is typically run as part of our continuous integration (CI) process.

+While it's generally unnecessary for contributors to run clang-tidy locally, there might be cases where you would want to do so.
+There are two primary methods to run clang-tidy on your local machine: using Docker or Conda.

+* **Docker**

+    1. Navigate to the repository root directory.
+    2. Run the following Docker command:

+        ```bash
+        docker run --rm --pull always \
+            --mount type=bind,source="$(pwd)",target=/opt/repo --workdir /opt/repo \
+            -e SCCACHE_S3_NO_CREDENTIALS=1 \
+            rapidsai/ci:latest /opt/repo/ci/run_clang_tidy.sh
+        ```

+* **Conda**

+    1. Navigate to the repository root directory.
+    2. Create and activate the needed conda environment:
+        ```bash
+        conda env create --force -n cuml-clang-tidy -f conda/environments/clang_tidy_cuda-118_arch-x86_64.yaml
+        conda activate cuml-clang-tidy
+        ```
+    3. Generate the compile command database with
+        ```bash
+        ./build.sh --configure-only libcuml
+        ```
+    3. Run clang-tidy with the following command:
+        ```bash
+        python cpp/scripts/run-clang-tidy.py --config pyproject.toml
+        ```

 ### Managing PR labels

 Each PR must be labeled according to whether it is a "breaking" or "non-breaking" change (using Github labels).
 This is used to highlight changes that users should know about when upgrading.